 Our future revenues and ability to generate positive cash flow from operations may be affected by the continuing efforts of government and other third-party payers to contain or reduce the costs of healthcare through various means.
 In the United States, there have been several congressional inquiries and proposed and enacted federal and state legislation designed to, among other things, bring more transparency to product pricing, review the relationship between pricing and manufacturer patient programs, and reform government program reimbursement methodologies for products.
-For example, the Inflation Reduction Act, or IRA, which was signed into law in August 2022, limits insulin copays to \$35 per month for Medicare Part D beneficiaries starting in 2023.
-In certain foreign markets the pricing of prescription pharmaceuticals is subject to direct governmental control.
+For example, the IRA limited insulin copays to \$35 per month for Medicare Part D beneficiaries starting in 2023.
+In certain foreign markets, the pricing of prescription pharmaceuticals is subject to direct governmental control.
 The European Union provides options for its member states to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
 A member state may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.